-630. E Ecology and Society.
+630. Ecology and Society.
 (3-0).
 Credit 3.
-Students study and compare human and natural ecosystems using diversity, interrelations, cycles, and energy as the conceptional organization; central themes of the course are sustainability, stewardship & science.
-Prerequisite: Graduate classification or instructor approval.
+Study and compare human and natural ecosystems using diversity, interrelations, cycles, and energy as the conceptional organization; central themes of the course are sustainability, stewardship and science.
+Prerequisite: Graduate classification or approval of instructor.

 633. Conservation Genetics.
 (3-0).
 Credit 3.
 Genetic concepts and techniques relevant to management and conservation of biological diversity, research and conservation strategies within a conservation genetics framework.
 Prerequisite: Introductory courses in genetics and ecology or biological conservation.
 Cross-listed with GENE 633.

 635. Urban Wildlife and Fisheries.
 (3-0).
 Credit 3.
 Urban wildlife and fisheries trains students to establish and maintain diverse, self-sustaining urban wildlife and fish populations at levels in harmony with ecological, social, and economic values of the human community and to develop optimal levels of public appreciation and use or urban wildlife and fish resources and associated habitats.
-Prerequisite: Graduate classification or instructor approval.
+Prerequisite: Graduate classification or approval of instructor.

 636. Wildlife Habitat Management.
 (3-0).
 Credit 3.
-Designed to acquaint the student with major land use practices on lands that produce wildlife, how these influences wildlife production and alterations or manipulations of habitat used to achieve specific wildlife management goals.
-Prerequisite: Graduate classification or instructor approval.*
+Designed to acquaint with major land use practices on lands that produce wildlife, how these influences wildlife production and alterations or manipulations of habitat used to achieve specific wildlife management goals.
+Prerequisite: Graduate classification or approval of instructor.*

 638. Techniques of Wildlife Management.
 (2-3).
 Credit 3.
 Techniques available to directly and indirectly manipulate wild animal populations to achieve balance between socioeconomic and aesthetic values.
-Prerequisite: Graduate classification or instructor approval.*
+Prerequisite: Graduate classification or approval of instructor.*

 640. Human Dimensions of Wildlife and Fisheries Management.
 (3-0).
 Credit 3.
 Theory and applications for considering human dimensions in an integrated approach to wildlife and fisheries management; a social science perspective with emphasis to diversity of human values, role of constituency groups, wildlife and fisheries policy development, conflict management, management decision-making, research methods and management case studies.